 - Squints or tilts the head when concentrating

 - Frequently rubs, covers or closes an eye when focusing on a target

 Any of these could point to a deficit in certain visual skills required to perform well as a student, in sports or in every-day life.

 The Impact of Undiagnosed Vision Issues

 Vision quality can significantly impact the development of a child’s personality.
 Weak vision skills not only interfere with learning but can also reduce the child’s self-confidence and self-esteem.

 The Importance of Visual Skills in Learning

 However, these vision skills can be improved through vision therapy.
-Contact VUE Cubed Vision Therapy Center today to learn how vision therapy can help you or your child develop important vision skills.
+Contact VUE Vision Therapy Center today to learn how vision therapy can help you or your child develop these essential vision skills.